Simon Monjack

 Simon Mark Monjack (9 March 1970 – 23 May 2010) was an English screenwriter, film director, producer and make-up artist.
-He was the husband of American actress Brittany Murphy.
+He was the husband of Brittany Murphy.

 Early life

-Monjack was born in Hillingdon, Middlesex, to a Jewish family.
+Monjack was born on 9 March 1970 in Hillingdon, Middlesex, to a Jewish family.
 He grew up in Bourne End, Buckinghamshire.
 He attended Juniper Hill School, Flackwell Heath, then Royal Grammar School, High Wycombe.
-When he was 16, his father, William (1949–1986), died of a brain tumour in Oxfordshire.
+When he was 16, his father, William (1949–1986), died of a brain tumour.
 His mother Linda (née Hall) is a hypnotherapist.

 Career

 Monjack directed, produced, and wrote the B movie Two Days, Nine Lives in 2000.
 He received story credit for the 2006 biographical film Factory Girl about Warhol actress/model Edie Sedgwick.
 Director George Hickenlooper contended that "Monjack had nothing to do with Factory Girl" and that "he filed a frivolous lawsuit against us [...] making bogus claims that we had stolen his script.
 He held us literally hostage and we were forced to settle with him as he held our production over a barrel."
 Monjack denied these claims.
 In 2007, E!
-News reported that Monjack was slated to direct a film adaptation of D. M. Thomas's novel about Sigmund Freud, The White Hotel, with Brittany Murphy cast in a leading role.
+News reported that Monjack was slated to direct a film adaptation of D. M. Thomas's novel about Sigmund Freud, The White Hotel, with Brittany Murphy cast in a leading role, but the movie was never made.